-- Encoding an ID Map can be more efficient than encoding a list of ID Values, when - representing a relatively large number of ID Values (constituting more than about 10 - percent of a large Base Table's entries, or about 25 percent of a small Base Table's - entries).
-When encoded in an ID Map, each ID Value is represented by its relative - position within the map (for example, the first ID Map bit represents ID Value "0", the - 4358 third bit represents ID Value "2", and the last bit represents ID Value 'n' (corresponding - 4359 to the last entry of a Base Table with (n+1) entries).
-The value of each bit within an ID - 4360 Map indicates whether the corresponding ID Value is present (if the bit is '1') or absent - 4361 (if '0').
-An ID Map is always encoded as part of an ID Map Section structure (see I.9.1).
+- Encoding an ID Map can be more efficient than encoding a list of ID Values, when representing - a relatively large number of ID Values (constituting more than about 10 percent of a large Base - Table's entries, or about 25 percent of a small Base Table's entries).
+When encoded in an ID - 4326 Map, each ID Value is represented by its relative position within the map (for example, the first - 4327 ID Map bit represents ID Value "0", the third bit represents ID Value "2", and the last bit - represents ID Value 'n' (corresponding to the last entry of a Base Table with (n+1) entries).
+The - value of each bit within an ID Map indicates whether the corresponding ID Value is present (if - 4330 the bit is '1') or absent (if '0').
+An ID Map is always encoded as part of an ID Map Section - 4331 structure (see I.9.1).

-I.5.6 Optional Addendum subsection of the Object Info section
+4332 I.5.6 Optional Addendum subsection of the Object Info section

-- The Packed Object Addendum feature supports basic editing operations, specifically the - ability to add, delete, or replace individual data items in a previously-written Packed - Object, without a need to rewrite the entire Packed Object.
-A Packed Object that does - and an Addendum subsection cannot be edited in this fashion, and must be - 4367 completely rewritten if changes are required.

-- 4368 An Addendum subsection consists of a Reverse Links bit, followed by a Child bit, - followed by either one or two EBV-6 links.
-Links from a Data Packed Object shall only - 4370 go to other Data Packed Objects as addenda; links from a Directory Packed Object shall - only go to other Directory Packed Objects as addenda.
-The standard Packed Object - 4372 structure rules apply, with some restrictions that are described in I.5.6.2. - The Reverse Links bit shall be set identically in every Packed Object of the same "chain." - 4374 The Reverse Links bit is defined as follows: - If the Reverse Links bit is '0', then each child in this chain of Packed Objects is at a higher memory location then its parent.
-The link to a Child is encoded as the number of octets (plus one) that are in between the last octet of the current Packed Object and the first octet of the Child.
-The link to the parent is encoded as the number of octets (plus one) that are in between the first octet of the parent Packed Object and the first octet of the current Packed Object. - If the Reverse Links bit is '1', then each child in this chain of Packed Objects is at a lower memory location then its parent.
-The link to a Child is encoded as the number of octets (plus one) that are in between the first octet of the current Packed Object and the first octet of the Child.
-The link to the parent is encoded as the number of octets (plus one) that are in between the last octet of the current Packed Object and the first octet of the parent. - 4387 The Child bit is defined as follows: - If the Child bit is a '0', then this Packed Object is an editable "Parentless" Packed by a single EBV-6 link to the first "child" Packed Object that contains editing addenda for the parent. - If the Child bit is a '1', then this Packed Object is an editable "child" of an edited "parent," and the bit is immediately followed by one EBV-6 link to the "parent" and a
+- 4333 The Packed Object Addendum feature supports basic editing operations, specifically the ability - to add, delete, or replace individual data items in a previously-written Packed Object, without a - need to rewrite the entire Packed Object.
+A Packed Object that does not contain an Addendum - subsection cannot be edited in this fashion, and must be completely rewritten if changes are - 4337 required. - 4338 An Addendum subsection consists of a Reverse Links bit, followed by a Child bit, followed by - either one or two EBV-6 links.
+Links from a Data Packed Object shall only go to other Data - Packed Objects as addenda; links from a Directory Packed Object shall only go to other - Directory Packed Objects as addenda.
+The standard Packed Object structure rules apply, with - some restrictions that are described in I.5.6.2. - The Reverse Links bit shall be set identically in every Packed Object of the same "chain."
+The - 4344 Reverse Links bit is defined as follows: - If the Reverse Links bit is '0', then each child in this chain of Packed Objects is at a higher memory location then its parent.
+The link to a Child is encoded as the number of octets (plus - one) that are in between the last octet of the current Packed Object and the first octet of the - Child.
+The link to the parent is encoded as the number of octets (plus one) that are in - between the first octet of the parent Packed Object and the first octet of the current Packed - 4350 Object. - If the Reverse Links bit is '1', then each child in this chain of Packed Objects is at a lower - memory location then its parent.
+The link to a Child is encoded as the number of octets (plus - one) that are in between the first octet of the current Packed Object and the first octet of the